Zhuhai: Coast of Xianglu Bay—Fisher Girl Statue

 The coast of Xianglu Bay is considered the "symbol" of Zhuhai, offering a scenic view of Pearl River Delta with silt-rich water, rocks, and a beach.
-The famous landmark of the city, Zhuhai Fisher Girl, stands elegantly on a boulder in Xianglu Bay; the statue is draped by a fishnet and holds a pearl high in the air with both hands up to the sky, symbolising a vigorous and lively Zhuhai welcoming visitors from all over the world.
+The famous landmark of the city, Zhuhai Fisher Girl, stands on a boulder in Xianglu Bay; the statue is draped by a fishnet and holds a pearl high in the air with both hands up to the sky, symbolising a vigorous and lively Zhuhai welcoming visitors from all over the world.
 It was erected in 1982 by Pan He, a professor from the Guangzhou Academy of Fine Arts, and is 8.7 m tall and composed of 70 pieces of granite.
 Visitors can view the statue up close from a boardwalk on the shore.
 The statue was based on a local legend, in which the daughter of the celestial Dragon King visited the Pearl River delta, became a fisherwoman, and married a mortal.